Read Luke 6:21

 "Blessed are you who weep now, for you will laugh"

 The Greek word which is translated as ‘weep’ literally means ‘loud wailing’.
 The version of this Beatitude in the Gospel of Matthew reads "blessed are those who mourn, for they will be consoled” (Matt.
 5:4).
 This beatitude has been interpreted to mean that those who cry over their own sins and repent will be comforted by God Himself.
 St Paul refers to it as a "godly sorrow [which] produces a repentance that leads to salvation and brings no regret" ( 2 Cor 7:10 ).
+It doesn't mean that we will be crying every time we fall into sin, but we can expect the Lord to convict - or better still convince us - that our sin needs to be forgiven and that the Lord does indeed forgive us when we repent and turn back to Him.

 Anyone in a state of serious sin is isolated and separated from the Lord whilst those who repent sincerely are consoled.
 In fact the word ‘consolation’ means to ‘share solitude’.
 God comes to our broken inner selves and heals us.
 He accomplishes this through the Parakletos, the Comforter, the Holy Spirit.
 It is then that our mourning is turned to laughter.